A

 in sufficient numbers to adversely affect a tax intake is

-a basic income does not depend upon the total tax take, but
+of a basic income does not depend upon the total tax take,

-upon the amount of real wealth of goods and services available.
+but upon the amount of real wealth of goods and services

-advocated, it is better to put money into improving education
+it is better to put money into improving education and training

-and training skills to help people fill the skilled jobs which
+skills to help people fill the skilled jobs which we should

-we should have to be competitive and lead to growth in the
+have to be competitive and lead to growth in the economy?

-alternative is to be an unskilled low wage economy doing
+The alternative is to be an unskilled low wage economy

-unskilled jobs which other countries would have us do for
+doing unskilled jobs which other countries would have us

 A. Education